Mailing Lists

 4:15 - 4:25 |

 Micro-Course Roundup and Closing The workshop is coming to a close – are you eager to learn more about accessibility?
-Join us as we recap the day and provide an overview of current and planned CCC Accessibility Center micro-courses, designed to help you continue increasing your accessibility expertise. |
+Join us as we recap the day and provide an overview of current and planned CCC Accessibility Center micro-courses, designed to help you continue increasing your accessibility expertise.
+Presentation Slides for Micro-Course Roundup and Closing (PDF) |